 I absolutely love the smell of a pot roast in the oven.
-It give your home that comfortable, home cooking smell.
+It give your home that comfortable, warm, and inviting smell.
 Not to mention with an easy pot roast recipe you can make a meal for your family and have left overs for a week in just a few simple steps.
 Personally, I prefer to use the oven when cooking pot roasts, but you can use a crockpot for any of the ideas you see below.
 I won’t hold it against you if you decide to use a crockpot!
-I just do not care for them (yes I’m weird, I know!).

 There’s probably hundreds of different ways to cook a pot roast in the oven.
 Just like pasta, it’s one of the most versatile foods outs there.
-While the directions of my version of a pot roast recipe are always the same, the ingredients sometimes change.
-Below you’ll find two different ingredients I use for an easy pot roast recipe that is cooked in the oven.
-Again, you could use a crockpot, but my instructions are for the oven.
-There are a few additional recipes on this page that DO use a crockpot, if that is what YOU prefer.
+While the directions of my oven pot roasts are always the same, the ingredients sometimes change.
+Below you’ll find two different ingredients I use for cooking a pot roast in the oven.
+Again, you could use a crockpot, but my instructions are for the oven, so do be sure you plan accordingly if you do not use the oven.
+There are a few additional recipes on this page that DO use a crockpot, if that is what you prefer.

 Pot Roast Recipe Ingredient Choices

 This one has a slight “spice” taste.
 The fennel seeds really bring out the juices of the slow cooked meat.
 An easy pot roast recipe which I make the most, simply because I always have the ingredients on hand.

 Pot Roast Ingredients #2:

 In this easy pot roast recipe, instead of carrots and fennel seeds I use onion.
 It’s got a similar taste to the first recipe, except for more of an onion flavor.

 For each of the pot roast ingredient suggestions above, the cooking instructions are the same.
 I prefer to cook mine in the oven, but you can also use a crockpot.
 I find it easier to cook in the oven because of the size of the roast and the ability to put in additional ingredients as listed above.